 Skip to content

-In previous chapters, we used std::string to handle text and std::array to manage fixed-size collections—these types are convenient to use, but how were they "invented" in the first place?
-The answer is classes. std::string itself is a class, std::array is also a class, and almost every tool in the C++ standard library is built using classes.
-We can confidently say that classes are C++'s core abstraction mechanism: they bundle "data" and "the functions that operate on that data" into a single whole, allowing us to use custom types just like built-in types.
+In previous chapters, we used std::string to handle text and std::array to manage fixed-size collections.
+These types are convenient to use, but how exactly are they "invented"?
+The answer is the class. std::string itself is a class, std::array is a class, and almost every tool in the C++ standard library is built using classes.
+We can confidently say that the class is C++'s core abstraction mechanism: it bundles "data" and "functions that operate on that data" into a single unit, allowing us to use custom types just like built-in types.

-In this chapter, we start from C's struct, clarify exactly what C++'s class adds, why access control is needed, and how to define and use member functions.
-Finally, we tie all the knowledge together with a complete Point class.
+In this chapter, starting from the limitations of C's struct, we will clarify exactly what C++ class adds, why access control is needed, how to define and use member functions, and finally tie it all together with a complete Point class.

 Learning Objectives